 If you are coming from neighbouring Austin you can get the bus or train which takes about 4 hours.
-Austin is also a great place and is definitely somewhere you should include on your Texas itinerary!
+Austin is also a great place to go in Texas for a long weekend and is definitely somewhere you should include on your Texas itinerary!

 If you are heading to Texas also make sure to check out Fort Worth (near Dallas) to meet some real cowboys and experience the true Wild Wild West!